Joe Jackson (talent manager)

-Early life and ancestry
+Early life

-Joseph Walter Jackson was born in Fountain Hill, Arkansas, to Crystal Lee (née King; 1907–1992) and Samuel Joseph Jackson (1893–1993) on July 26, 1928.
+Joseph Walter Jackson was born on July 26, 1928, (Note: The most commonly reported year of birth for Jackson is 1928.
+However, Katherine Jackson's memoir My Family, The Jacksons lists his birth year as 1929.) in Fountain Hill, Arkansas, the eldest of five children of Crystal Lee (née King; 1907–1992) and Samuel Joseph Jackson (1893–1993).
 His father was a teacher.
-According to the Arkansas Black Hall of Fame and Katherine Jackson's book My Family, The Jacksons, his year of birth was 1929.
-He was the eldest of five children.
-His great-grandfather, July "Jack" Gale, was a U.S. Army scout.
-A biography of Jackson also claimed his great-grandfather was an Indigenous American and a medicine man, although no tribal affiliation was explicitly named.
+Jackson's great-grandfather, July "Jack" Gale, was a U.S. Army scout.
+A biography of Jackson also claimed that his great-grandfather was an Indigenous American and a medicine man, although no tribal affiliation was specified.

-Jackson recalled from his early childhood that his father was domineering and strict, and he described himself in his memoir The Jacksons as a "lonely child that had only few friends".
-After his parents separated when he was twelve, his mother, two brothers, and sister moved to East Chicago, Indiana, a suburb outside Chicago in Northwest Indiana, while he moved with his father to Oakland, California.
-When he was 18, his father remarried, and he moved to East Chicago to live with his mother, two brothers, and sister.
-He soon got a job in East Chicago at Inland Steel Company but did not finish high school.
-While in East Chicago, he began to pursue his dreams of becoming a boxer and found success with the Golden Gloves program.
-While he was preparing for a professional boxing career, he met 17-year-old Katherine Scruse, who also lived in East Chicago and attended Washington High School.
-Joe was married to another woman, but was divorced in less than a year before he started dating Katherine.
+Jackson recalled that his father was domineering and strict, and described himself in his memoir The Jacksons as a lonely child with few friends.
+After his parents separated when he was 12, his mother, two brothers, and sister moved to East Chicago, Indiana, while he moved with his father to Oakland, California.
+When he was 18, his father remarried, and Jackson moved to East Chicago to live with his mother and siblings.
+He took a job at Inland Steel Company and did not finish high school.
+While living in East Chicago, he began pursuing a boxing career and found success in the Golden Gloves program.

-Joseph and Katherine were married on November 5, 1949.
-In January 1950, they purchased a small two-bedroom home on 2300 Jackson Street near East Chicago in Gary, Indiana.
-Their first child, Maureen Reillette "Rebbie" Jackson, was born four months later on May 29, 1950, in the Jackson house.
-Still employed at Inland Steel, Jackson left his hopes of becoming a professional boxer in order to support his family, and began working there as a fulltime crane operator.
-He later took a second part-time job at American Foundries in East Chicago.
-In the meantime, his wife Katherine tended to their growing family.
-During the late 1950s, she began working part-time at Sears in Gary.
-Joseph and Katherine went on to raise ten children, as their son Brandon Jackson (Marlon's twin) died just after he was born.

-During the early 1950s, Jackson briefly performed with his younger brother Luther Jackson in their own blues band The Falcons, playing guitar.
-Despite their efforts, The Falcons did not get a recording deal and subsequently broke up after one of their members, Thornton "Pookie" Hudson, founded his own band in 1952.
-That band became a successful doo-wop group named the Spaniels.
+In the early 1950s, Jackson briefly performed with his younger brother Luther in their blues band the Falcons, playing guitar.
+Despite their efforts, the Falcons did not secure a recording contract and disbanded after one of their members, Thornton "Pookie" Hudson, founded his own group in 1952.
+That group became the successful doo-wop ensemble the Spaniels.